John Morton (racing driver): Career

-Other notable Nissan races for John during 1989–95 include an overall victory at Sebring and several class wins, including Le Mans.
+Other notable Nissan races for Morton during 1989–95 include an overall victory at Sebring and several class wins, including Le Mans.
 Morton was third overall in a Joest Porsche in 1986 and class winner in a BFG Mazda Lola in 1984, competing nine times at Le Mans.
 Several races in various other classes and categories include Sprint cars and karts.
 He made his CART debut in the first race of the 1984 season at the Long Beach Grand Prix and finished 9th but was never able to get a ride in competitive car.

-In his most recent professional races, 1997–2001, John raced Porsches in both the Grand Am Rolex Sports Car Series and American Le Mans Series.
+In his most recent professional races, 1997–2001, Morton raced Porsches in both the Grand Am Rolex Sports Car Series and American Le Mans Series.
 Currently most of John's competition is in vintage races driving a variety of cars, which include Cobra coupes, Corvettes, Porsches, and a Sunbeam Tiger.

 Morton has competed at the Monterey Historic Automobile Races many times.
 In 2010, he suffered a crash when his Scarab flipped end-over-end near turn two of Mazda Raceway Laguna Seca, landing upside down with a broken roll bar.
 He was taken to the hospital, and was determined to be fine.
 The Scarab was seriously damaged, but it was rebuilt and restored to original specifications and recently won the Amelia Island Concours.

 In 2013, the Sports Car Club of America held the 50th Running of the National Runoffs.
-Because of this momentous event special rules were in place to allow former champions to enter the event without running any of that season's qualifying events.
+Because of this, momentous event special rules were in place to allow former champions to enter the event without running any of that season's qualifying events.
 Bonk Brothers Racing and LNA Enterprises prepared a Nissan 240Z for Morton to run at the event.
 Due to poor weather he was only able to have 2 sessions in the car.
 He was able to qualify 13th and finish 10th.

-In 2013, Motorbooks published John’s first person account: “Inside Shelby American - Wrenching and Racing with Carroll Shelby in the 1960s."
+In 2013, Motorbooks published Morton’s first person account: “Inside Shelby American - Wrenching and Racing with Carroll Shelby in the 1960s."

+In 2026, Morton was inducted into the Motorsports Hall of Fame of America.